txhaug/neumann_stabilizer_entropy/README.md

-# Universal dynamics of stabilizer entropy
+# Statevector algorithm to perform Bell/Pauli sampling, compute SRE and magic capacity

-Program to compute von Neumann Stabilizer entropy for arbitrary states.
+Statevector algorithm to perform Bell/Pauli sampling, compute SRE and magic capacity for arbitrary states.
 Has been tested for up to 24 qubits.

 Companion code to "Efficient mutual magic, magic capacity, and magic witnesses", arXiv:xx by Tobias Haug and Poetri Sonya Tarabunga